Manevann/website/content/articles/fastspring-guide.md

 If you want to check out some of the stores we've built using very similar patterns, check out [Yum Audio](https://yum-audio.com) or [Black Salt Audio](https://blacksaltaudio.com)!

-Behind these storefronts, we have a couple of principles that has shaped the way we like to integrate with Fastspring.
-Generally:
+Behind these storefronts, we have a couple of principles that has shaped the way we like to integrate with Fastspring, generally:

 ### 1. The storefront should be fully static